Task-Adaptive Saliency Guidance for Exemplar-free Class Incremental Learning: Experimental Results

 \subsection{Experimental Setup}

-We follow standard experimental protocols for DFCIL on three benchmark datasets.
+We follow standard experimental protocols for EFCIL on three benchmark datasets.

 \minisection{Datasets.} We perform experiments on CIFAR-100~\cite{krizhevsky2009learning}, Tiny-ImageNet~\cite{le2015tiny}, and ImageNet-Subset~\cite{deng2009imagenet}.
 For most experiments, we train the model on half of the classes for the first task, and then equally distribute the remaining classes across each of the subsequent tasks.
 The convention we use is: $F+C \times T$ means that the first task contains $F$ classes, and the next $T$ tasks each contain $C$ classes.
-This is a common configuration for DFCIL used in PASS~\cite{zhu2021prototype} and SSRE~\cite{zhu2022self}.
-We consider three configurations for CIFAR-100 and ImageNet-Subset: 50 + 5 $\times$ 10, 50 + 10 $\times$ 5, 40 + 20 $\times$ 3.
-For Tiny-ImageNet we generate three settings: 100 + 5 $\times$ 20, 100 + 10 $\times$ 10, and 100 + 20 $\times$ 5.
+This is a common configuration for EFCIL used in both PASS~\cite{zhu2021prototype} and SSRE~\cite{zhu2022self}.